World Post Day 2020: History, Significance, Celebrations, Wishes and WhatsApp Messages

 World Post Day is celebrated in remembrance of the establishment of Universal Postal Union (UPU) in 1874 in Bern, Switzerland.
 It was declared as the World Post Day by the UPU Congress held in Tokyo, Japan, in 1969.
-The UPU focused on global communications revolution, with the aim that people could write to others all over the world.
-This day highlights the importance of the postal services.
+The UPU focused on a global communications revolution, with the aim that people could write to others all over the world.
+This day highlights the importance of postal services.

-Objective of World Post Day
+The objective of World Post Day

 World Post Day: History

-It was during 255 BC, when the first known postal document was found in Egypt.
+It was during 255 BC when the first known postal document was found in Egypt.
 During the 17th and 18th centuries, the bilateral postal agreements used to govern the exchange of mail amongst countries.
 By the 19th century, the network of bilateral agreements became so complex that it affected negatively the trade and commercial development of countries.
 Now the need arose for making this streamlined and simple at the international level.

 During 1840, in England, Sir Rowland Hill introduced a system by which postage on letters had to be prepaid.
-Also, same rates were charged for all letters with a certain range of weight in the domestic service, irrespective of the distance travelled.
+Also, the same rates were charged for all letters with a certain range of weight in the domestic service, irrespective of the distance travelled.
 He also introduced the world’s first postage stamp.

 In Bern (1874), Heinrich Von Stephan, a senior postal official from the North German Confederation, formulated a plan for an international postal union.
 Based on his suggestion, the Swiss Government conducted an international conference in Bern on 15 September 1874, which was attended by 22 nations by their representatives.